 - Updated Wireless Infrastructure throughout the school

-- School Management System (Schoology) to access assignments, calendar, grades, and communications grades PK – 8
+- School Management System (Schoology) to access assignments, calendar, grades, and communication grades PK – 8

 - Securly - Web-based filtering system to monitor and protect students online.
 Parents, please click on the link below to view a short video on Securly and how you can help protect your student when they are online.